We study the neuronal circuits and synaptic mechanisms underlying context-dependent sensory perception and reward-based sensorimotor learning.

 1. Reward-based learning – We investigate how neuronal circuits in the mouse brain change in order to transform whisker sensory information into goal-directed licking motor output through reward-based learning.

-2. Context-dependent sensory perception – We investigate how neuronal circuits process whisker sensory information in a context-dependent manner, gating goal-directed sensorimotor transformation of a whisker stimulus into licking for reward.
+2. Context-dependent sensory perception – We investigate how neuronal circuits process whisker sensory information in a context-dependent manner, gating the goal-directed sensory-to-motor transformation of a whisker stimulus into licking according to reward contingency.